Skip to content

 3) Major District Roads (M.D.R)

-The important roads within a district serving area of production and markets and connecting those with each other or with main highways are known as Major District Roads.
+The important roads within a district serving areas of production and markets and connecting those with each other or with main highways are known as Major District Roads.

 4) Other District Roads (O.D.R)